 - Consideration of indicators of impairment of the College's tangible assets.
 Tangible fixed assets are depreciated over their useful lives taking into account residual values, where appropriate.
 The actual lives of the assets and residual values are assessed annually and may vary depending on a number of factors.
 In re-assessing asset lives, factors such as technological innovation and maintenance programmes are taken into account.
 Residual value assessments consider issues such as future market conditions, the remaining life of the asset and projected disposal values.
 Upon the merger with Cadbury College, such judgements were made over acquired assets in line with this policy. - The present value of the Local Government Pension Scheme defined benefit liability depends on a number of factors that are determined on an actuarial basis using a variety of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
-Any changes in these assumptions, which are disclosed in note 23, will impact the carrying amount of the pension liability.
-Furthermore, a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2016 has been used by the actuary in valuing the pensions liability at 31 July 2020.
+Any changes in these assumptions, which are disclosed in note 21, will impact the carrying amount of the pension liability.
+Furthermore, a roll forward approach which projects results from the latest full actuarial valuation performed at 31 March 2016 has been used by the actuary in valuing the pensions liability at 31 July 2021.
 Any differences between the figures derived from the roll forward approach and a full actuarial valuation would impact on the carrying amount of the pension liability.

 Given the nature of the Covid-19 pandemic the College has reviewed its debtor assets and has taken a robust judgement as to recoverability.
-It is for this reason that the bad debt provision has been increased accordingly.

-2 Founding Dade supple

-2 Funding Body grants 2020 2019
+2 Funding Body grants

+2021 2020

 £'000 £'000

-Education and Skills Funding Agency - 16-18 28,291 25,628
+Education and Skills Funding Agency - 16-18 32,072 28,291

-Education and Skills Funding Agency - adult 3,968 3,680
+Education and Skills Funding Agency - adult 4,253 3,968

-Education and Skills Funding Agency - apprenticeships 1,113 1,138
+Education and Skills Funding Agency - apprenticeships 1,037 1,113

-Recurrent grant - OFS 41 34
+Recurrent grant - OFS - 41

-Other Education and Skills Funding Agency 69 106
+Other Education and Skills Funding Agency 98 69

-Teachers' pension Support Grant 603 -
+Teachers' pension Support Grant 728 603

-Releases of deferred capital grants 1,798 1,820
+Releases of deferred capital grants 1,797 1,798

-·

-Total 35,883 32,406
+Total 39,985 35,883

-3 Tuition Fees and Educational Contracts
+3 Tuition Fees and Educational Contracts 2021 2020

-2020 2019

-£'000 £'000
+2021 £'000 2020 £'000

+£ 000 £ 000

-Adult education fees 198 293
+Adult education fees 126 198

-Apprenticeship fees and contracts - -
+Apprenticeship fees and contracts

-Fees for FE loan supported courses 364 409
+Fees for FE loan supported courses 514 364

-Fees for HE loan supported courses 416 291
+Fees for HE loan supported courses - 416

-Total Tuition fees 978 993
+Total Tuition fees 640 978

-Education contracts 163 238
+Education contracts 182 163

-Total 1,141 1,231
+Total 822 1,141

-Total ===== =====

 4 Other Grants and Contracts

-other drains and contracts 2020 2019
+2021 2020

 £'000 £'000

-European Social Fund - -

-Other grants and contracts 138 424
+Other grants and contracts 179 138

-Coronavirus Job Retention Scheme grant 226 -
+Coronavirus Job Retention Scheme grant 361 226

-Total 364 424
+Total 540 364

 The corporation furloughed catering, security school's liaison, marketing and some other support staff under the government's Coronavirus Job Retention Scheme.
-The funding received of £226,000 relates to staff costs which are included within the staff costs note below as appropriate.
+The funding received of £361,000 relates to staff costs which are included within the staff costs note below as appropriate.